typescript-eslint/typescript-eslint/CONTRIBUTING.md

 - Make sure you're using the [latest version of our packages](https://github.com/typescript-eslint/typescript-eslint/releases)
 - Search [all opened and closed issues](https://github.com/typescript-eslint/typescript-eslint/issues?q=is%3Aissue+) to make sure your issue wouldn't be a duplicate
 - Fill out the [appropriate issue template](https://github.com/typescript-eslint/typescript-eslint/issues/new/choose) completely
+- Provide as much information as you can

 ### Questions and Support Requests